Semantics3/semantics3-perl/README.md

 ### Pagination

 The example in our "Hello World" script returns the first 10 results.
-In this example, we'll scroll to subsequent pages, beyond our initial query
+In this example, we'll scroll to subsequent pages, beyond our initial query:

 ```perl
 # Build the query